 Symptoms Mild Severe

 Altered consciousness No Agitated, confused or drowsy

 Oximetry on presentation (SaO 2 ) >95% <92%

 Speech Sentences Words

 Pulse rate <100 beats/minute >200 beats/minute (0-3 years)

-70 >180 beats/minute (4-5 years)
+OTHER >180 beats/minute (4-5 years)

 Central cyanosis Absent Likely to be present

 Wheeze intensity Variable Chest may be quiet

 \Any of these features indicates a severe asthma exacerbation. \\Oximetry before treatment with oxygen or bronchodilator.
+The normal developmental capability of the child must be taken into account.